Vadskye/Rise/docs/standard_effects.md

 * Both strike-based and non-strike-based:
   * +0 levels: trade -1a for +1d or vice versa
   * +0 levels: trade -1a/-1d for minor benefit
+  * +0 level: add specific crit effect to non-damaging effect (min rank 2)
+    * The game plays better if critical effects are relatively common, but they are excluded from rank 1 effects to minimize complexity at low levels.
+    * Standard crit effects include:
+      * +2 rank debuff that replaces existing debuff
+      * +1 rank debuff in addition to existing debuff, removed at the same time
+      * +0 rank debuff in addition to existing debuff, removed separately
   * +1 levels: +1a (non-damaging debuffs)
-  * +1 levels: convert condition to poison (including poison crit and +1r condition on third stage)
+  * +1 levels: convert condition to poison (including poison crit and +1r debuff on third stage)
   * +2 levels: +1 area size
   * +2 levels: +1a (damaging attacks, damaging debuffs)
   * +2 levels: +1d (above standard rank progression, if any)
   * +2 levels: convert condition to curse (including curse crit)
-  * +3 levels: +1 rank to condition
+  * +3 levels: +1 rank to debuff
-  * +3 levels: Add additional condition of the same rank removed at the same time as existing condition
+  * +3 levels: Add additional debuff of the same rank removed at the same time as existing debuff
   * +3 levels: increase one damage tier (low -> medium -> high); only for Finisher attacks
-  * +3 levels: add r1 condition on losing HP to a high damage attack
+  * +3 levels: add r1 debuff on losing HP to a high damage attack
 * Non-strikes only:
-  * +0 levels: add glancing blow mechanic
+  * +0 levels: add glancing blow mechanic (min rank 3)
     * Mathematically, this should be +2 levels to match +1 accuracy.
 However, at high levels the game plays better if this effect is common, so it's free.
     * This should not be found on spells below rank 3 to make sure the game plays differently at